David Sahadi

-David Sahadi (born October 24, 1961 in Brooklyn, New York) is an American multimedia producer, currently working for the professional wrestling promotion Impact Wrestling.
-He is also known for his time with the World Wrestling Federation.
+David Sahadi (born October 24, 1961, in Brooklyn, New York) is an American multimedia producer, who currently works for Real American Freestyle.

+He previously worked for NBC Sports, WWE, Total Nonstop Action Wrestling, and Major League Wrestling.

 Biography

+NBC Sports (1982–1992)

-Sahadi attended college and earned a degree in mathematics, but had grown disenchanted with mathematics by the time he graduated.
+Sahadi attended Manhattanville University and earned a bachelor's degree in mathematics, but had grown disenchanted with mathematics by the time he graduated.
 He spent the summer following his graduation painting houses before his father obtained him a Sunday job working for NBC Sports as a "logger", a job which required him to watch football games broadcast on NBC and take a detailed record of the events of the game in order to help with the production of highlight reels.

 After the football season ended, Sahadi began working in the sports promotions department as a production assistant.
 Two years later, he was made Highlight Supervisor, producing packages which would be sent to Bob Costas, who would add a voiceover.
 Sahadi was eventually promoted to the position of Manager of On-Air Promotions for NBC Sports, and produced advertising campaigns for the NFL, NBA and the 1992 Summer Olympics.
 It was then that Sahadi began to come into conflict with his employees, as, while he wanted to create fast-paced video packages, NBC favored a more sedate editing style.
 When he was approached by the World Wrestling Federation (a national professional wrestling promotion) before the 1992 Olympics, Sahadi accepted their job offer.